Performance reviews are an ingrained part of corporate culture in businesses both large and small.

 Try to keep track of your work for at least a month so you can tally up what you’ve accomplished.

 Your work journal quantifies how you spend your work day, and breaks it down into accomplishments you can share with your boss.
 Make sure you pull out specific data points.

 For example, if your boss says you spend a lot of time on the computer, share that in the last month you averaged 5.5 hours per day of direct client contact.
-That’s a more effective response than an indignant “do not!”
+That’s a more effective response than an indignant “Do not!”

 4. Create goals and objectives for the coming year

 Create a list of three to five goals or objectives you have for the next 12 months.
 These may be related to professional development or job performance.
-You may not need them during the review, but it’s a good idea to be prepared in case the boss asks.
+You might not need them during the review, but it’s a good idea to be prepared in case the boss asks.

-5. Anticipate issues that may be raised by supervisors
+5. Anticipate issues supervisors might raise

 6. Prepare discussion points

 Speaking of discussions, have a few topics in mind you’d like to discuss with the boss.

 At some companies, performance reviews are a two-way street — a setting in which your boss will welcome any questions or comments.
 Because this is a performance review, don’t wade into any sticky subjects.
 But have one or two brief discussion points in mind.